winneylee/california-wildfires/README.md

 - Preliminary feature selection: Drop the Location ID because they are just identified ID without useful information.

 ### Description of how data was split into training and testing sets
+Train_test_split() function has been executed and the data is split into a 75-25 split of the original data set.
+By default, our training and testig data sets are 75% and 25%.

 ### Explanation of model choice, including limitations and benefits

 - Benefits of Multiple Neuron Neural Network to add neurons to the hidden layers: